Uzwername/base-react-webpack-config/README.md

 + Git Setup

-  - Set-up includes ".gitignore" file & an empty .git folder (created with `git init`).
-One should set the repo as needed or remove .git.
+  - Set-up includes ".gitignore" file but one should run `git init` in order to create at least empty .git.
+Without .git ESLint might not work for an unknown reason.

 + package.json
   - You obviously need to run `npm install`.
 Preferably, before that, to also might run `ncu` if you have corresponding package installed globally.